mtlynch/mediagoblin/docs/source/siteadmin/deploying.rst

     sudo systemctl start postgresql

-The installation process will create a new *system* user named ``postgres``, which will have privilegies sufficient to manage the database.
-We will create a new database user with restricted privilegies and a new database owned by our restricted database user for our MediaGoblin instance.
+The installation process will create a new *system* user named ``postgres``, which will have privileges sufficient to manage the database.
+We will create a new database user with restricted privileges and a new database owned by our restricted database user for our MediaGoblin instance.

 In this example, the database user will be ``mediagoblin`` and the database